PostHog/posthog.com/contents/founders/first-1000-users.md

 2. Why they signed up.
 3. Why they had been recommended our product (if it applied).

-And we kept talking to all our existing users about what they did and didn’t like about the product, and the problems they wanted to solve.
+And we kept [talking to all our existing users](https://newsletter.posthog.com/p/talk-to-users) about what they did and didn’t like about the product, and the problems they wanted to solve.

-Over the course of a few weeks we gathered all this intel and mapped out what users loved, how to scale it, and anti-goals we should avoid.
+Over the course of a few weeks, we gathered all this intel and mapped out what users loved, how to scale it, and anti-goals we should avoid.
 This lead us to focus on shipping more features engineers wanted, such as feature flags, that they also wanted to self-host.

 Here’s an example of what this looks like for PostHog today.
 Notice that the anti-goals are all standard things that most companies follow, which is exactly why bigger companies often become unpopular at scale.